wilsonify/wilsonify.github.io/content/recipes/WHITE BEAN AND RED LENTIL BURGERS222.md

 cooking spray and bake them for about 30 minutes, flipping them over halfway.
 You want them

 to be golden on both sides.
-Serve them up with whatever the fuck you like on a burger and then
+Serve them up with whatever the   you like on a burger and then

 go to town.